-Google introduced direct answers to questions at the Google Blog in April 2005, in Just the Facts, Fast.
-These direct answers appear above the 10 blue links leading to pages about the query.
+Google introduced featured snippets to questions at the Google Blog in April 2005, in Just the Facts, Fast.
+These featured snippets appear above the 10 blue links leading to pages about the query.

 A patent granted to Google this week attempts to identify similarities between different types of entities, when it finds information about them on the Web.
 It refers to these types of similarities as commonalities, as in things they may have in common.
 Google may use these similarities in a number of ways, such as supplementing search results containing related information based upon results that might be in the same category or possibly located in the same region.